Fırat Suçsuz

-Fırat Suçsuz (born 27 June 1996) is a professional footballer who plays as a left-back or left winger for Viktoria Berlin.
+Fırat Suçsuz (born 27 June 1996) is a professional footballer who plays as a left-back or left winger for BFC Preussen.
 Born in Germany, he has represented Turkey at youth level.

 Career

 In January 2019, Suçsuz agreed the termination of his contract with 3.
 Liga side Carl Zeiss Jena.
 On 14 January, he then joined Fatih Karagümrük in the Turkish TFF Second League.